KFP-Red

 Kindling red fluorescent protein KFP-Red

-- Kindled by green laser that does not damage cells and tissues
+- Activated by green light that does not damage cells and tissues

-- Recommended for tracking cell and cellular organelle movement
+- Recommended for tracking cells and cellular organelle movements

-KFP-Red (also referred to as KFP1 in our scientific publications [Chudakov et al., 2003a; Chudakov et al., 2003b]) is a photoactivatable GFP-like protein generated by site-directed and random mutagenesis of Anemonia sulcata chromoprotein, asFP595 [Lukyanov et al., 2000].
-KFP-Red switches from a non-fluorescent to a red fluorescent form (with excitation maximum at 580 nm and emission maximum at 600 nm) under the exposure to intense-green-light irradiation.
+KFP-Red (also referred to as KFP1) is a photoactivatable GFP-like protein generated on the basis of Anemonia sulcata chromoprotein, asFP595 [Lukyanov et al., 2000; Chudakov et al., 2003a; Chudakov et al., 2003b].
+KFP-Red switches from a non-fluorescent to a red fluorescent form (with excitation/emission maxima at 580 nm and 600 nm, respectively) under the exposure to intense green light irradiation.
 A green light laser does not damage cells and tissues.
 Activated KFP-Red can be easily detected because its emission spectrum is beyond the region of cell autofluorescence.

 KFP-Red can be used for in vivo monitoring cell and cellular organelle movement.